paulb79/docker-backup-scripts/Readme.md

 # docker backup

 ## Description
 Backup of all your running containers dynamically.

 This will create a backup of docker images & volumes, and store them on the local filesystem.

+### Changes
+This is a fork of /piscue/docker-backup-scripts, with the following changes:
+* Unified into a single bash script
+* Tidier output
+* Removal of dropbox (local storage only)
+* Removed CoreOS support

 ## Setup and Usage